Freesat: Receivers

 At the launch of the service, there were two types of Freesat receivers available —standard definition-only receivers and high definition-capable receivers.
 The first set-top boxes were made by Bush, Goodmans and Grundig (the Alba Group) and also by Humax.
 As of July 2010, there were eleven companies licensed to produce Freesat boxes and televisions.
 Humax launched a Freesat recorder, Freesat+, which became available to the public in November 2008.

 On 17 October 2012, Humax released the first Freetime receiver, the Humax HDR-1000S.

 In September 2018, Freesat announced that Arris International would produce Freesat's 3rd generation set-top box.
 The new boxes, which support 4K, were eventually released in February 2020 by CommScope, who purchased Arris International in 2019.

 Televisions

 Following the initial launch, Panasonic introduced three plasma televisions with integrated HD Freesat receivers.
 At the end of October 2008, Panasonic brought out two more sizes which are 32" and 37".

 In April 2009, LG launched four LCD TVs with built-in Freesat receivers.
-The LG series is the LF7700 (discontinued mid-2010), with screen sizes of 32", 37", 42" and 47".
+The LG series is the LG LF7700 (discontinued mid-2010), with screen sizes of 32", 37", 42" and 47".
 Sony has released two televisions with Freesat receivers, the W5810 and Z5800 series, available from sizes 32" up to 52" and in 100 Hz and 200 Hz alternatives.